England Football Online

 England's Colours Against Argentina 1951-1974

 In 1977, the sides met on what would have been a useful exercise prior to the following year's World Cup in Argentina, had England qualified, but they took the positives from a 1-1 draw, remaining unbeaten throughout the tour.
-Argentina had now changed their stockings to white, whilst England were back in red.
+Argentina had now changed their socks to white, whilst England were back in red.

 A 19-year-old Diego Maradona impressed at Wembley in 1980, despite England's 3-1 win against the World Champions.
-It now became clear that whilst England were happy to change to red in Buenos Aires, their opponents did not consider that there was any colour clash when they came to Wembley, though they did switch to black stockings on this occasion.
+It now became clear that whilst England were happy to change to red in Buenos Aires, their opponents did not consider that there was any colour clash when they came to Wembley, though they did switch to black socks on this occasion.
 We could not have known at that stage, what an impact Maradona would have on England's fortunes and on World Cup history.

 The World Cup quarter-final of 1986 could not have had a bigger build-up.
 Not only did the countries have a history of controversial incidents on the field, but they had also been to war, over the Falkland Islands, since their previous meeting.
 Even something as trivial as what colours were to be worn on the big day had to be negotiated with extreme caution.
 The result was a unique combination.

 It appears that both sides made a compromise, similar to the outfits worn at the 1962 World Cup.
 Argentina changed to blue shirts, for the first time against England since 1962, but only their shirts, whilst England ended up with a combination they had not worn before in their history.
-They kept their white shirts, but for some strange reason, also wore the light blue shorts and stockings from their third-choice all-blue uniform, which had not seen the light of day before.
+They kept their white shirts, but for some strange reason, also wore the light blue shorts and socks from their third-choice all-blue uniform, which had not seen the light of day before.
 The events of this match, for the reasons outlined at the top of the page, would ensure that this combination would never be worn again.

 Five years passed before Argentina appeared at Wembley again, this time in white sleeves, and with England, once again, switching to red, but 1998 brought another epic confrontation in the World Cup.
 This was the first time that Argentina wore a complete change uniform against England, a rather smart all blue kit, and England's all white completed the ideal contrast, as Michael Owen scored his brilliant individual goal, David Beckham got his marching orders and it all ended in tears for England in yet another penalty shootout.